Dr Renee Timmers

 - Marilyn Blank (graduated in 2013).
 Communication and coordination in piano duo’s

-Fabian, D., Timmers, R., & Schubert, E. (forthcoming).
-Expressiveness in music performance: A crosscultural and interdisciplinary approach.
+Fabian, D., Timmers, R., & Schubert, E. (2014).
+Expressiveness in music performance: Empirical approaches across styles and cultures.
 Oxford University Press.

 Timmers, R., Sadakata, M., & Desain, P. (2012).
 The role of visual feedback and creative exploration for the improvement of timing accuracy in performing musical ornaments.
 Music Perception 30, 71-88.